ritiek/piano-rs/README.md

 Press the <kbd>Esc</kbd> key to exit the game.

-**NOTE:** If you get no sound when you press keys, [try running it in a directory containing the assets directory](https://github.com/ritiek/piano-rs/issues/6#issuecomment-354971861).
-The note sound files are loaded at runtime and piano-rs will fail to load them if it cannot find the assets directory in your current working directory.

 ## Multiplayer

 piano-rs is multiplayer!
 It can also be enjoyed with friends by sharing the same piano session.
 Here's how to setup: